-BP employs more than 1,000 people in our petrochemicals businesses.
-Our three manufacturing facilities in Decatur, Ala.; Cooper River, S.C.; and Texas City, Texas, produce nearly 5 million tons of petrochemicals a year.
+BP employs more than 1,000 people in its petrochemicals businesses.
+BP's three manufacturing facilities in Decatur, Ala.; Cooper River, S.C.; and Texas City, Texas, produce nearly 5 million tons of petrochemicals a year.

 BP holds world-leading positions in three key product areas — acetyls, paraxylene and purified terephthalic acid (PTA).
-At BP, we are focused on continuous improvement in all that we do.
-Our petrochemicals business has grown in large part from our willingness and ability to identify our customers’ changing needs as they meet consumer requirements and environmental standards.
+BP is focused on continuous improvement in all that the company does.
+BP's petrochemicals business has grown in large part from its willingness and ability to identify its customers’ changing needs as they meet consumer requirements and environmental standards.

 Today, BP is a leading market supplier of acetyls.
 These products are used largely in everyday consumer goods and as chemical intermediates to produce derivative products.

 - BP has developed best-in-class proprietary technologies for the production of acetyls, including the Cativa® catalyst process, the most significant development in acetic acid technology in more than 25 years.